-The creative and games sectors are growing much faster than the rest of the economy and yet there is still a huge gap in the skills needed.
+The creative industry and games sector are growing much faster than the rest of the economy.
+Yet there is still a huge gap in the skills needed.
 So what should schools do and how is the industry tackling the problem?

-The creative industries is one of the most important driving forces in the UK economy today.
-It is growing at 9.9 per cent a year, three times the pace of the national average, contributes £76.9 billion and is responsible for 1.7 million jobs, equal to one in 12 in the UK and one in six in London.
+The creative industry is one of the most important driving forces in the UK economy today.
+It is growing at 9.9%pa, three times the pace of the national average and contributes £76.9 billion.
+It is responsible for 1.7 million jobs, equal to 1/12 in the UK and 1/6 in London.
 The wider creative economy meanwhile, namely the people not necessarily working for it directly but connected to it, employs 2.6 million.
 This means there is a great demand for relevant skills and that demand is growing.

 “As NESTA has pointed out, the creative industries will produce one million new jobs by 2030,” says Seetha Kumar, CEO at Creative Skillset, which works to develop skills and talent in the industry.
 “It is an innovative and fast changing dynamic, creating jobs tomorrow that have not even been thought of today.”

 Key to the skills required for working in the industry she says is a fusion of science, technology, education and the arts – STEM.
 “Vocational knowledge is key,” she says.
 “Knowhow is as important as knowledge and skills are as important as qualifications.”